jakubvalenta/osm-changesets/README.md

-# OSM Pretty RSS
+# OpenStreetMap Changesets

-A website that provides pretty RSS/Atom feeds for OpenStreetMap user edits.
+A website that shows changests by an OpenStreetMap user with map images.

 ## Installation